mgoldgirsh/russian-conversion/README.md

 Uses the library of pynput, to convert the english typing into russian, and to track what is being typed.

 ## Installation
-To install run the following command:
+To install run the following command:  <br>
 ``` pip3 install -r requirements.txt ```

 ## Usage